younrx/CTF_Irek1/README.md

 - H = C+5
 - G = C

 This gives me a patern that makes the brute-forcing tests a lot faster.
-With a python script, I tested all the possibilities based on these assumptions and I found the correct PIN: `DEADBEAF`
+With a python script, I tested all the possibilities based on these assumptions and I found the correct PIN: `DEADBEAF` :partying_face:

 After having unlocked the verify command, the servers now answers `Wrong certificate format` (to the command `verify`).